Collections Representative Salary

 Popular Skills for Collections Representative

-Collections Representatives generally report applying a varied skill set to their work.
+Just a handful of professional skills are reported by Collections Representatives who took the survey.
 Most notably, skills in Accounts Receivable, bill collections, Negotiation, and Customer Service are correlated to pay that is above average.
-Most people who know Collections also know Accounts Receivable.
+For most people, competency in Collections indicates knowledge of Accounts Receivable.

 Pay by Experience Level for Collections Representative